KemanXiang/Python_Projects/00Portfolio_Projects/01SpaceX_Falcon9_1st_Stage_Success_Landing_Prediction/README.md

 Important limitations include:

-- different stages of the original IBM project use different historical snapshots;
+- different stages of the project use different historical snapshots;
 - the main modeling dataset contains only 90 observations;
 - landing success becomes strongly imbalanced toward success in later years;
 - the feature matrix is high-dimensional relative to sample size;